Approved BHSFG Commission Initiatives

 Funding Level $400,000

-This initiative will provide up to $400,000 to provide low cost, life-saving resources across the state to respond to the fentanyl and opioid crisis.
-The one-time funding will be used to install 24 Wellness Kiosks throughout the state, which will dispense and distribute fentanyl testing strips and naloxone.
-The kiosks will be strategically placed at community-based programs such as Projects for Assistance in Transition to Homelessness and Drop-in Centers.
-Both programs are low barrier access points to behavioral health treatment and offer individualized supports.
+This initiative will provide up to $400,000 to combat the fentanyl and opioid crisis.
+The one-time funding will be used to install Wellness Kiosks statewide, dispensing life-saving resources like fentanyl testing strips and naloxone.
+These kiosks will be strategically placed in community-based programs, such as homeless assistance and drop-in centers, to ensure low-barrier access to these resources.

 Date Approved by Commission 05/20/24